paul-goblin/griga_and_projects/README.md

 # griga_and_projects

 Use griga to build Grid based Games in Javascript.
-Some example Games are included in this repo
+Some example Games and Ghosty are included in this repo

 ### Version
-1.0.0
+1.0.2

 ## Usage